vdebes/kata-greed/DEVLOG.md

 Now that I have introduced the new class, I need to give it autonomy to do its job without me knowing how, ie encapsulation.
 For this, it needs this occurences array I set in the Greed constructor.

+Since multiplier is an operation to do at the end, I will skip it for now and focus on the next rule, which is getScoreFromTriples.
+I will create a new rule, but without thinking about a common interface for now.
+There is too much mess in the Greed class for that.